There's a Cow in Manhattan Part 05

 Selma wanted me to stay in Vincennes the autumn after I had got out of the Army because she was pregnant with her third child.
 I could have stayed until she had her third girl Jean, but the New York City Ballet Company was in Chicago and Maria Tallchief was dancing the Black Swan pas de deux on Sunday.
 I left for Chicago on Saturday, went to the Sunday matinee and evening performances.

+It is summer in Manhattan at last.
+I’ve taken all the plastic off my windows and they are open all the time.
+Mary Alice O’Neal can go and come as she pleases.
+She goes downstairs by the fire escape, and Jean Rigg’s cat Dietrich spits and attacks with such violence that Lee had to put a screen in front of her fire escape door.
+Mary Alice goes over and visits David and Deborah Lee when she gets by Dietrich.
 In the summer I sleep nude and one day, very early in the morning, there was a terrible pounding at my door.
 I grabbed a quilt and ran to the door to get it open before it was ripped off.
 The door fell off its hinges once.
 I just nailed the hinges back on with the largest nails I could find.
 The wood is so rotten at the door jamb that wood screws would never hold.
 On the way to the door I realized that if I had the quilt over my shoulders, I would not be covered, the quilt is not big enough to make a Grecian drape, so by the time I got to the door I had decided to put it in front of me and hold it with my left hand in the back.
 I can't imagine what I looked like when I opened the door, but there stood three huge men who were obviously garbage collectors.
 One held a postcard and I could see it was from Aunt Renie.
 One asked if I were George Deem.
 I was so busy thinking what I was going to do about these three loud men who did not seem to be in any good humor.
 Once in a while I get telephone calls from truck drivers whom I've known from the farm.
 Aunt Renie doesn't give my address to just anyone, but Jim Wintereed telephoned once because he looked my name up in the phone book.
 I'm the only Deem in Manhattan.
 I did not recognize any of these men as any familiar truck driver no matter how remote and unexpected they were.
 Finally I answered a thin yes and all three began talking very loudly about how I had been throwing garbarge in garbage cans that were not mine.
 One said the city had been looking for me for two years and at last they found my postcard with my name and address and now what was I to say.
 All my dealings with unreasonable army drunks or angry types filed through my mind but I couldn’t think of anything to say.
 Finally I said something about their not knowing I was looking for them to register with them and get a decent way of having my garbage taken care of.
 I've never seen such relief come over faces so quickly.
 They were very willing to take my garbage for three dollars per month and all began laughing and found it such a relief to know who this garbage criminal was.
 I paid them the first three dollars and they were very happy and all left.
 They've never come back for their payments and this was at least two months ago.
 I never have trouble with people like this, nor with drunks or bums.
 For some reason any bum will hit me up.
 I must look like an easy touch.
 I never give anybody any money and no one gives me any money.
 It’s like hitchhiking.
 I would never pick up a hitchhiker, but that doesn’t mean someone should not pick me up when I am hitchhiking.
 Bill Updike was visiting me and we walked to the west end of Fulton Street and I bought some tomatoes.
 There is a lovely fruit and vegetable stand there that is open twenty-four hours.
 A bum came up to us while we were coming back and he asked me for some change.
 Bill Updike quickly said we had spent all our money on tomatoes.
 The bum said oh and left right away and since then I’ve always told bums that I’ve spent all my money on tomatoes.
 They all understand this very well and leave me without question.

 I got over feeling sorry for bums in Chicago.
 When I was walking at night and would see a drunk lying along the street, I always stopped and woke him up to tell him to go home or to a flop house and I would give him some money and feel very cleansed.
 One time I did this and the drunk got up briskly, brushed himself off and asked me where I was going to take him.
 I explained I wasn’t planning to take him anywhere, I just wanted to help him.
 He asked me if he could go home with me so I could take care of him until he died.
 I thought he was joking, but he was serious and repeated that if I wanted to help him I should take complete care of him in my house.
 I tried to explain again, but the bum told me I should mind my own business, not worry about bums and drunks, they want to be this way or they wouldn’t be around to find.
 He said it took him a long time to get this far and wants his life to be this way, unless I was willing to take complete care of him, if not, “mind your own business!”
 Bums are not very interesting anymore.